-The biggest upgrade, apart from totally awesome satin-finished locking tuners from France, is in the pickup department.
+The biggest upgrade, apart from totally awesome Schaller satin-finished locking tuners from France, is in the pickup department.
 But first, let’s check out these tuners.
-This is not the neck we will use on the holocaster, just the neck the tuners currently call home.
-They will soon move to a maple neck.

 Now about those new pickups.
 I’d recently become interested in understanding the electrical characteristics of pickups.
 To this end, I thought I’d try analyzing the difference in signal between a humbucker and a single coil using one of the guitars I previously built.
-This earlier guitar subverts the tone control and uses it to infinitely vary the guitar’s only pickup between humbucking and single coil.
-This is a quick pic of that guitar.
-I did this because I don’t like Telecaster control plates and I wanted to get rid of the switch, the better to display the korina body.
+I designed this guitar in a way which subverts the tone control and uses it to infinitely vary the guitar’s only pickup between humbucking mode and single coil mode.

 I hooked up that guitar to my computer using the Scarlett Solo by Focusrite, which is an affordable and effective piece of kit.
 The guitar plugs in to this device and then this device plugs into the Mac USB port, from where it draws power.